 The Lee-Chin Institute offers small grants - here's what to do to apply

 The Lee-Chin Institute offers small grants to support Rotman faculty or PhD student research, curriculum development or professional development in the area of corporate sustainability.
-Proposals for the 2017-18 fiscal year are due February, 24, 2017 and decisions will be made soon thereafter.
+Proposals for the coming fiscal year are typically due in late February or early March and decisions will be made soon thereafter.

 Eligible projects include:

 - research leading to publication in recognized academic journals, chapters in books or full books

 - research leading to presentation(s) at conferences, working papers, or precursors for further grants

 - curriculum development, including full courses, modules, or cases

 - professional development, including attendance at relevant conferences.

 Projects must explore how companies adapt to or integrate social, environmental and governance risks and opportunities.
 This is variously called corporate citizenship, social responsibility, sustainability, social finance, social enterprise, social innovation and other terms.
 As this is still an emerging field that has implications across management disciplines, our scope is necessarily wide.

 Preference will be given to projects that are most clearly related to these issues, are well defined in scope and methodology, expand current disciplines into new areas or approaches, and have not or are not likely to find support from other funding sources.
 Theoretical and applied research are both acceptable, although our orientation is towards work that can be applied by senior business leaders.
 See previous examples for some guidance on what has been chosen.